UppASD/UppASD-tutorial/content/magnon/magnon.rst

 .. figure:: figures/tutorial2/fig6.png

-Fig 6.
-Adiabatic magnon spectra is output to the file ams.png.
+*Adiabatic magnon spectra is output to the file ams.png*

 .. figure:: figures/tutorial2/fig7.png

-Fig 7.
-Adiabatic magnon spectra together with dynamic structure factor is output to ams_sqw.png.
+*Adiabatic magnon spectra together with dynamic structure factor is output to ams_sqw.png.*

 Questions and exercises:
 ^^^^^^^^^^^^^^^^^^^^^^^^

 1. Does it follows the analytical expression predicted by Linear Spin Wave Theory?
+2. The line width of the dynamical structure factor is narrow.
+Redo the calculation by increasing the value for the ``damping`` parameter to 0.01 or 0.1.
+How is the line width affected?

 Exercise 2: AFM Heisenberg nearest-neighbour spin chain